MariusBaldovin/Testrun_test_api_coverage/README.md

 create_table
 ```

-### 8. The csv file and the pie chart will be created in 'results' folder
+### 8. The csv file and the pie chart will be created in the 'results' folder